e-n-f/if-then-else/if-then-else.md

 ![15](https://user-images.githubusercontent.com/1951835/53197122-62e1a180-35ce-11e9-9f26-63c87e6687b4.png)

-The US and German organizations held a joint meeting at a conference in Switzerland and merged their proposals into a single document that they called the International Algebraic Language, and would be subsequently renamed to Algol.
+The two organizations held a joint meeting and merged their proposals into a single document that they called the International Algebraic Language.

-The "if" statement in the combined document came out looking mostly like the German proposal that had gone in, except that they eliminated the "always" terminator.
-This was possible because they also introduced "begin" and "end" keywords to group statements into blocks, so if there were multiple statements to be controlled by an "if," you could put them together into a block instead of needing the "always" to indicate where the block of controlled statements ended.
+It would subsequently be renamed to Algol.

+The "if" statement in the combined document looks a lot like the German proposal, but eliminates the "always" statement to end the block.
+Instead, each "if" stands alone, and if you want multiple statements to be controlled by the same expression, you can use "begin" and "end" to group them together.

+There is nothing like "else" in this formulation of "if."

 * http://www.softwarepreservation.org/projects/ALGOL/report/Algol58_preliminary_report_CACM.pdf